OHIO TRACK FINALS UPDATE - JUNE 6

 @Spurgeon_: "Christian, remember the goodness of God in the frost of adversity" - Charles Spurgeon

 That was the simple tweet LeBron posted the day of his announcement on July 11.
 It was a link to the following Sports Illustrated article, which in turn set off a a new challenge for values and influence in sport.

 SI exclusive: LeBron James explains his return to Cleveland Cavaliers.
 By Sports Illustrated @SInow

 LeBron James explains to SI's Lee Jenkins why he's returning to the Cleveland Cavaliers after spending four seasons with the Miami Heat.

 WHAT IS YOUR STORY?
 As athletes, we only spectate when participation is no longer possible.
 Fortunately, with the TEAM JAM experience, we are NEVER relegated to the bench.
 Playing time is always available.

-Since 1991, TEAM JAM volunteers (there are no employees) have been observing activities, coaching, mentoring, tutoring, counseling,visiting hospitals and funerals, providing chaplain services to teams, finding college scholarships and especially teaching others about Jesus Christ and making Biblically based decisions.
+Since 1991, TEAM JAM volunteers (there are no employees) have been observing activities, coaching, mentoring, tutoring, counseling,visiting hospitals and funerals, providing chaplain services to teams, finding college scholarships, and especially teaching others about Jesus Christ and making Biblically based decisions.
 But why listen to US tell stories?
-We enjoy seeing YOU COMPETE just as much!!!
-Share with us YOUR story of how YOU invested in someone so that God changed their lives and maximized potential!
+We are interested in what YOU are doing!!!
+Share with us YOUR story of how God used you to impact/change a lifel!
 In addition, we are always willing to help your efforts.
-Contact us at 330.352.4231 or email@example.com with your stories OR your ideas.
+Contact us at 330.352.4231 or email@example.com with your stories OR ideas.